 For a successful 100 day project, preparation is not a requirement (but it helps).
 You can start at any time.
 In fact, no matter what day you’re reading this, you can start right now if you want.
 I began the project spontaneously the first year, but I wasn’t in love with my finished product and I was literally in awe of some peoples.
-So, year 2, I wanted to be in love with my project, with my end result.
+Year 2, I wanted to be in love with my project and my end result.
 I did not complete the project — didn’t make it past 52.
 After assessing why I quit, I prepared for a third go.
 I succeeded, but not within the 100 day timeframe.
 That’s okay with me.
 My accumulated wisdom taught me this:

 The most successful 100 day projects, in my opinion, have these parameters in common.
 The makers:

 - Make it fast.
 10-15 minutes a day is a reasonable commitment.
 A daily commitment that takes 2 hours a day is not.

 - Determine what will make your project cohesive.
 This is something I did not consider year one which led to some discontent in the end.
 To make your project cohesive, create on the same type of substrate, or the same sized substrate, or use the same media or colors — just pick one thing that will be a consistent element in all of the work you output to make a body of work that makes sense together.
 Conversely, if your goal is to just show up and make a habit of daily work, you can ignore this advice.